detekt/sonar-detekt/README.md

 ##### Usage

-To make use of this features, you have to set up some property files:
+To make use of this features, you have to set up some properties:

 ![configs](img/config.png)